wza2479110/Projects/README.md

-This repository is partial project I have done during my course work in BCIT
+This repository is partial projects I have done during my course work on BCIT